 - Oops!Something went wrong.Please try again later.

-BOULDER, Colo., May 13, 2021 (GLOBE NEWSWIRE) -- Brickell Biotech, Inc. (“Brickell” or the “Company”) (Nasdaq: BBI), a clinical-stage pharmaceutical company focused on developing innovative and differentiated prescription therapeutics for the treatment of debilitating skin diseases, today announced financial results for the first quarter ended March 31, 2021 and provided a corporate update.
+BOULDER, Colo., May 13, 2020 (GLOBE NEWSWIRE) -- Brickell Biotech, Inc. (“Brickell”) (BBI), a clinical-stage pharmaceutical company focused on developing innovative and differentiated prescription therapeutics for the treatment of debilitating skin diseases, today announced financial results for the first quarter ended March 31, 2020 and provided a corporate update.

 Business and Recent Developments

-Research and development expenses were $6.1 million for the first quarter of 2021, compared to $2.7 million for the first quarter of 2020.
-This increase was primarily due to an increase in clinical costs related to the Phase 3 Cardigan studies, which were initiated in the fourth quarter of 2020.
+General and administrative expenses were $2.5 million for the first quarter of 2020 compared to $2.1 million for the first quarter of 2019.
+This increase was primarily due to $0.3 million in higher fees for directors’ and officers’ liability insurance as a public company.

-Brickell’s net loss was $9.0 million for the first quarter of 2021 compared to $4.1 million for the first quarter of 2020.
+Brickell’s net loss was $4.1 million for the first quarter of 2020 compared to $4.6 million for the first quarter of 2019.

 Conference Call and Webcast Information